Jakthundene – radioplay

 Before I came around to the solution that got aired – I dabbled around trying to solve this the “Kongshavn”-way, by visually acting out each line in a semi-abstract way.
 It got really complicated really quick – and impossible to understand.
 People I showed it to was completely overwhelmed by all the impressions.
 To top that off the deadline got set forth a week, leaving little time to heavy 3d setups.

 So, with little time left on my hands, and a non-sensical previz – my options where running out.
 Enter the go to solution for struggling motionographers – the Saul Bass pastiche.

-Let’s see – how do I defend my way out of this.
+How do I defend my way out of this?
 By going this route, I knew the promo would end up looking like a million other graphical promos.
 But I needed some dead on imagery to help the viewer understand what was going on and who was talking at any given time.
-So there – I did it, I knowingly stole some of the industry’s most tired imagery – and I will try to get away with it.
+So there – I did it.
+I knowingly stole some of the industry’s most tired imagery.

 I started over with sketching, and didn’t draw many lines on paper before I went digital in Illustrator.
 I timed all the illustrations in Premiere to get a sense of the finished product before I jumped into the cursed After Effects.
 How anyone can work on a daily basis in that application without scrathing their eyes out is beyond me.

-But it got the job done in the end, and you gotta love how you can throw down a sketch and have it fly towards camera the next second in perfect resolution all the way (I’m talking about continous rasterization of AI-files in AE obviuosly).
+But it got the job done in the end, and you gotta love how you can throw down a sketch and have it fly towards camera the next second in perfect resolution all the way (I’m talking about continous rasterization of AI-files in AE).